 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

 Springbank distillery has been something of a regular feature on this site, with their 10, 12 and 15 year old malts already covered.
 There can be no doubt however, that Springbank are one of the most interesting whisky producers in Scotland today and there regular inclusion is more than justified.

-Springbank distillery is independently owned and has made a point of investing in their local community, employing some 70 staff and even rebuilding Glengyle distillery in order that Campbeltown retain it’s status as a whisky region in it’s own right.
+Springbank is independently owned and has made a point of investing in their local community, employing some 70 staff and even rebuilding Glengyle distillery in order that Campbeltown retain its status as a whisky region in its own right.
 As well as producing the Springbank malt, the distillery also produces two other brands, named after two of Campbeltown’s lost distilleries: Hazelburn and Longrow.

 Most of the distillery is gone now, though an old warehouse remains and has been put to good use as a bottling hall by Springbank.
 The Longrow name was eventually adopted when the distillers sought to produce a heavily peated alternative to the regular Springbank brand.

 Longrow is bottled at 46% abv, natural colour and un-chill filtered and should be available for around £40 a bottle.

 Smell: Earthy Peat Smoke with Lemon, Custard and Pastry.
 Touch of Apples and Berries.
 Sea Salt and White Pepper.

 Taste: Salt, Honey and Pepper, Vanilla, Oak Spice and Smoke.

 Thoughts: Springbank produce magnificent whisky and, for the most part, don’t charge a fortune for it.
 Longrow is an excellent example of that.
 It’s reasonably priced and probably as good as any peated whisky you could find.